Artificial Intelligence’s New Frontier: Artificial Companions and the Fourth Revolution

 On the art of biting one's own tongue (series: notes to myself)

-(revised on Medium) On a sachet of brown sugar (series: notes to myself)
+(revised on medium) On the importance of lacking the courage (series: notes to myself)